slimpotatoboy/loadingkit_flutter/README.md

 ## Usage

-To use this plugin, add `flutter_loadingkit` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels) 🔗.
+To use this plugin, add `loadingkit_flutter` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels) 🔗.

 You are good to go now 👍